American Silent Film: Silent Films | Silent Comedy

 The Cry of the Children (George Nichols, 1912)

 From the Submerged (Theodore Wharton, 1912)

 The Exploits of Elaine: The Life Current (Louis J. Gasnier, George B. Seitz, Leopold Wharton, Theodore Wharton, 1915)

-Alias Jimmy Valentine (Maurice Tourneur, 1915) Figures de cire / Wax Figures, The Wishing Ring, A Girl's Folly, The Blue Bird, The County Fair, Lorna Doone
+Alias Jimmy Valentine (Maurice Tourneur, 1915) Figures de cire / Wax Figures, The Wishing Ring, A Girl's Folly, The Whip, The Poor Little Rich Girl, The Blue Bird, The County Fair, Lorna Doone

 Intolerance (D.W.
 Griffith, 1916) Powerful look at the tragedies caused by religious fanatics through the ages.
 More relevant today than ever, unfortunately.